 Care should be taken when washing dogs with a tendency to eczema.
 Strong shampoos, disinfectants, or highly perfumed preparations should be avoided.

 Neutral soaps or specifically prepared shampoos from your veterinarian can be used but only as frequently as is dictated by the dog’s unpleasant smell.
 The more one washes the dog the drier the skin becomes and the more prone it will be to skin irritations.

 Flea control in summer can be best achieved by using a flea wash or a flea collar.
 Ask your veterinarian for advice about your particular dog.

 Some individual dogs react adversely to a particular type of collar or flea wash.
 Try to remember exactly which preparation was last used, so that products containing the same chemicals can be avoided.

-Regular brushing removes loose hair from the coat and stimulates the skin to produce a naturally shining coat which resists dirt, and therefore lessens the frequency with which a dog must be bathed.
+Regular brushing removes loose hair from the coat and stimulates the skin to produce a naturally shiny coat that resists dirt, and therefore lessens the frequency with which a dog must be bathed.